BrainIsBad/crowdin-test/README.md

 # Test task for Crowdin

-I have completed all requirements.
+Requirements that I have done.

 1. Searching for crowdin.json
 2. Error notifications